toggledbits/IntesisWMPGateway/README.md

 #### Variable: DebugMode ####

-When non-zero, this variable enables debug output to the Luup log file.
+When non-zero, this variable enables debug output to the Luup log file at plugin startup.
 A restart is required for changes to take effect.
+The default value is 0 (zero).

 ### IntesisDevice1 Service Actions and Variables ###